Skating school info in English

 Welcome to Helsingin Luistelijat Skating School!

-The Skating School will begin on September and continue until Spring.
+The Skating School will begin in September and continue until April.
 Skaters will have 15 sessions in both Fall and Spring season, making a total of 30 sessions during the whole skating year.
 A Christmas break will be held between the Fall and Spring seasons.

 GROUPS

-Skaters come to the Skating School once a week, and they are placed in a group that suits best their age and skating skills level.
-The aim of the beginners' groups is to learn basic skating skills in a playful atmosphere and to learn how to behave in a group.
+Usually children participate in the Skating School once a week, and they are placed in a group that suits best their age and level of skating skills.
+The aim in the beginners' groups is to learn basic skating skills in a playful atmosphere and to learn how to act in a group.
 In the more advanced groups, skaters will learn basic figure skating skills.
-All Skating Schools offer the different levels, so you can choose the time and place that suit you the best.
+All Skating Schools offer the different levels, so you can choose the time and place that best suit you.
 We will take care of finding the most suitable group for your child.

-The Skating School teachers follow the skaters' progress and make changes in the groups.
-As the skaters' skills develop, they may also change groups during the year.
-It is also possible to attend two different Skating School sessions a week.
+Teachers of the Skating School follow the progress of the skaters and make changes in the groups as they observe skaters' skills developing.
+If you want, it is also possible to attend two different Skating School sessions per week.

 COACHES AND CONTACT PERSONS

-The Head coach of Skating school is Susanna Peltola.
+The Head coach of the Helsingin Luistelijat Skating school is Susanna Peltola.

-The Skating School teachers have been trained by Helsingin Luistelijat.
-Our aim is that the groups have the same teacher throughout the entire skating year.
-In case of an absence, the teacher will give instructions regarding the group for a substitute teacher.
+All the Skating School teachers have been trained by Helsingin Luistelijat.
+We aim that each group will have the same teacher throughout the entire skating year.
+In case of an exceptional absence, there will be a substitute teacher well instructed to take care of the group.

 EQUIPMENT

-In return for the Skating School fee that has been paid, skaters will receive the club's membership card, which will entitle you to discounts in some shops.
+Once the Skating School fee that has been paid, skaters will receive the club's membership card, which will entitle you to discounts in described here.

-Parents are welcome to follow the Skating Schools, the best way of doing this is in the stands or in the cafeteria.
+• Parents are welcome to follow the Skating Schools, the best way of doing this is in the stands or in the cafeteria.
 At those ice rinks that do not have stands or a cafeteria, we kindly ask you to follow the sessions from a small distance.
-It is not allowed to follow the sessions leaning onto the borders, as it disturbs the activities on the ice.
-To ensure good learning conditions, it is very important that skaters can focus entirely on their groups' activities and on the teacher's instructions.

 INSURANCE

-Unfortunately a Skating School session may sometimes have to be canceled because of competitions, tournaments or damages at the ice rink.
-We try to inform about these cancellations as soon as possible by e-mail, via the contact persons at the ice rinks and also at the Helsingin Luistelijat Skating School web page, under the link “ajankohtaista” (news).
+Unfortunately a Skating School session may sometimes have to be cancelled because of competitions, tournaments or damages at the ice rink.
+We aim at informing about these cancellations as soon as possible by e-mail, via the contact persons at the ice rinks and also at the Helsingin Luistelijat Skating School web page, under the link “ajankohtaista” (news).

-If a session has to be canceled, a replacing session will be offered at some other ice rinks Helsingin Luistelijat Skating School.
+If a session has to be cancelled, a replacement session will be offered at some other ice rinks Helsingin Luistelijat Skating School.
 In this case, the contact person will give you a voucher that you should present to the other ice rinks contact person.
-If none of the offered replacing session suits the skater, there will be no other refund for the canceled session.
+If none of the offered replacement sessions suit the skater, there will be no other refund option for the cancelled session.

 The Skating School enrollment is done separately for each ice rink.
 If a skater misses a session, it is not possible to replace the session in another Helsingin Luistelijat Skating School at another ice rink.
-In case of illnesses of more than two weeks, skaters can get some refund in their Skating School fee.
-A medical certificate must be shown to receive this refund.
+In case of illness for more than two weeks, skaters may get some refund in their Skating School fee against furnishing a medical certificate.

 CLUB ANNOUNCEMENTS